 As changes in hormones begin to impact your skin, including the skin on your scalp, you may notice a change in your scalp microbiome.
 This in turn can increase the likelihood of dandruff.

 Because our skin becomes thinner, it weakens the skin’s natural protective barriers.
-This can increase the possibility of an overproduction of Malassezia on your scalp and compromises the body’s ability to regulate the production of oils which can lead to flaking and irritation.
+This can increase the possibility of an overproduction of Malassezia on your scalp and compromises the body’s ability to regulate the production of oils which can lead to white flakes and irritation.

 Additionally, the decrease in estrogen and increased sensitivity and dryness often aggravates skin prone to conditions like psoriasis and dryness.
-Dry skin, weakened defenses, and an overall reduction in the ability to retain moisture can also increase the occurrence of flaking, itching, and irritation.
+Dry skin, weakened defenses, and an overall reduction in the ability to retain moisture can also increase the occurrence of flaking skin cells, itching, and irritation.

 While dandruff may be a natural part of aging, there are lots of things you can do to help curb flakes and scalp discomfort.
 With the right products and scalp care routine you can increase the health of your skin, scalp, and hair.